PaulWheatcroft/CarpBuzz/README.md

 HTML was tested though https://validator.w3.org/ by copying and pasting in the page source for each page.
 This raised on error that I've accepted.
 Accepted error:
 <img src="static/images/accepted-error.png" style="margin: 0;">
 Each error is generated from a select element that does have a unique id.
-Therefore it is not a muliple selection is a single selection element.
+Therefore it is not a multiple selection is a single selection element.

 ### Testing User Stories from User Experience (UX) Section